Inter, AC Milan back training after two-month lockdown in coronavirus epicentre

 – ‘Negative signals’ –

-One by one stars have returned to Italy with Juventus forward Cristiano Ronaldo is in two weeks’ coronavirus quarantine as his team got back training on Tuesday.
+One by one stars have returned to Italy with Juventus forward Cristiano Ronaldo in two weeks’ coronavirus quarantine as his team got back to training on Tuesday.

-AC Milan were on Friday awaiting the belated return of Zlatan Ibrahimovic from a protracted exile in Sweden.
+Milan are awaiting the return of Swedish star Zlatan Ibrahimovic early next week.

 But opinions are divided on whether to follow France and the Netherlands and end the season or the Bundesliga and return behind closed doors.